moritxius-matsuda/LimitedOfflineMode/README.md

 ## 📖 Overview

 This Velocity plugin allows offline accounts to join their online-mode proxy using specific whitelisted accounts in offline mode.
-This is designed exclusively for testing and administrative purposes, eliminating the need for separate testing accounts.
+This is designed exclusively for testing and administrative purposes, eliminating the need for separate testing accounts. **THIS PLUGIN IS NOT COMPATIBLE WITH BUNGEECORD!
+Support is planned for the future**

 ## 🚀 Intended Use Cases